 - Deadlifts: double and single leg without weight

-- Bridges with stability ball or foam roller
+- Bridges with a stability ball or foam roller

 - Squats and lunges with weight: barbell, dumbbell, kettlebell, medicine ball, etc

-- Planks with stability ball, foam roller, theraband, rotations, etc
+- Planks with a stability ball, foam roller, theraband, rotations, etc

 - Deadlifts with weight (double and single leg): barbell, dumbbell, kettlebell, etc